-There are Thirteen main stories, four short stories and one novella in this series which I have listed down below according to the reading order in the series.
-I also wrote my opinion to each book, and because I didn’t have time to write the synopsis of the books individually except for book one and two, the others are synopsis from Goodreads.
+There are Thirteen main stories, four short stories and two novellas in this series which I have listed down below according to the reading order in the series.
+I also wrote my opinion to each book, and because I didn’t have time to write the synopsis of the books individually except for books one and two, the others are synopsis from Goodreads.

 Series Title: Charley Davidson

 Genres: Fantasy > Paranormal > Grim Reapers

 Total Pages: 4,585

 Reading Date: 02nd October 2019 ~ 29th November 2019

 - 2 Second Grave on the Left

 - 3.5 For I Have Sinned

 - 5.5 Shimmer